 - Verify you are signed in to the portal and open Scene Viewer.

-- Click the layer name or the layer options tool and select Layer Style.
+- To open a layer, click the layer name or layer options tool and select Layer style.

-- When the layer opens, you can choose a style for the layer.Depending on the layer type, a gallery of available styles is displayed.
+- You can choose a style for the layer.Depending on the layer type, a gallery of available styles is displayed.

 - For feature and scene layers with attribute values,